-BSA Religious Policy and Mission Statement
+Scouting America's Religious Policy and Mission Statement

-The mission of the Boy Scouts of America is to prepare young people to make ethical decisions over their lifetimes by instilling in them the values of the Scout Oath and Law.
-The BSA's religious policy is formulated to support this mission.
+The mission of Scouting America is to prepare young people to make ethical decisions over their lifetimes by instilling in them the values of the Scout Oath and Law.
+Scouting America's religious policy is formulated to support this mission.
 Scouting has enjoyed the cooperation of nearly every religious group in America.
-This is largely because the BSA recognizes religion as an integral part of the character-building process and encourages Scouts to adhere to the beliefs and practices of their own faith.
+This is largely because the organization recognizes religion as an integral part of the character-building process and encourages Scouts to adhere to the beliefs and practices of their own faith.

-The BSA does not define what constitutes belief in God or practice of religion, but it does expect a member to accept the religious principles in the charter and bylaws, as well as the Scout Oath and Law.
+Scouting America does not define what constitutes belief in God or practice of religion, but it does expect a member to accept the religious principles in the charter and bylaws, as well as the Scout Oath and Law.
 These commitments include: